[UPDATE 2020-10-14 by @Jpsy ]:

 It helps to follow the boot process on a monitor that is directly attached to the Pi.
 You will need a micro-HDMI adapter cable for that.

+When you are waiting for the initial login screen you may experience extremely long boot times (>10 min).
 If this happens to you you have multiple options:

 - Try to connect your SSD through a USB 2 port (black) instead of a USB 3.0 port (blue).
 I know it sounds strange, but please really do!
 If this works for you, it may be your best option.
 Although USB 2 is much slower than USB 3.0 you will get a very fast system.
 But if option 2. works for you you should also reconsider option 1.
 It is very likely that your adaptor or casing is the culprit.

 - Check if your SSD casing or your SATA to USB adapter is based on a JMicron JMS583 bridge chip.
 There is a firmware update for this chip that solves the problem.
 For Sabrent devices the update for all affected devices can be found here.
 But I also remind you that my own Sabrent adaptor never really worked for me.
 Read 1. again!

 - Make sure your power supply is capable of feeding your Pi and (!) your SSD.

 Check the section “Use a sufficient power supply” above.